Published: 11 March 2022

 Selective use of Yiddish – with surtitles – is interwoven in the production evoking the cultural context but also allowing the director to play with its theatrical possibilities.
 “It’s such an onomatopoeic language, such a musical expressive language, that even if you don’t speak Yiddish it can be really powerful,” says Abrahams.

-Most of the cast are Jewish but few knew any Yiddish so getting the language – and much of the cultural context – right has been a challenge.
+Most of the cast are Jewish but few knew any Yiddish so getting the language – and much of the cultural context – right was a challenge.